Garrett, IN Water Heater Installation

 Energy Efficiency

 Energy efficiency is vital when choosing a tank water heater, as it directly affects your utility bills.
-Look for models with a high energy factor (EF) rating, which measures the unit’s efficiency in converting energy to hot water.
+Look for gas, electric, and heat pump water heater models with a high energy factor (EF) rating, which measures the unit’s efficiency in converting energy to hot water.
 Higher EF ratings indicate better efficiency.

 Consider selecting a water heater that has an Energy Star label.
 These models meet strict energy efficiency guidelines, helping you save on energy costs while reducing your environmental impact.